Cloud9Clone/springboot-maven-liquibase/Liquibase-Intro.md

 Typical location for all changeLog files is the ```resources``` folder of an ordinary Spring Boot project.
 There could be also found the static files, templates and not on the last place, the application properties.
 By creating a folder with the name ```liquibase```, all types of files e.g. regarding the configuration or the changes will be collected in one place.

-!!!
-Change it for liquibase/...

-Following the convention from the Liquibase documentation, the changes should be available under the path ```resources/db/changelogs/```.
+Following the convention from the Liquibase documentation, the changes should be available under the path ```resources/db/changelogs/```, but since there will be stored many file types, inside of the ```liquibase``` folder will be defined two folders - ```config``` and ```db```.
+As the name suggests, ```config``` will contain all environment-specific files whereas ```db``` the changeLogs as per convention from the Liquibase official page.
 Each changeSet can be grouped with other changeSets under one databaseChangeLog tag i.e. in one file, or can be defined alone in a file.
 The same rule applies for the changes.
 However, the Liquibase team suggests that only one change should be specified per a changeSet container and the reason for this is that Liquibase attempts to execute each changeSet in a transaction that is comitted at the end, or rolled back if there is an error.
 Some databases will auto-commit statemets which inteferes with this transaction setup and could lead to an unexpected database state.

 Regardless the number of changes executed to a schema for a specific time period, the community has adopted the so-called parent-child style of structure in order to make the tracing of changes easy to understand from anybody in a company.
 The following figure visualizes one of the most popular structures: